 MIT mathematics, worked

-involving fluid instabilities in capillaries with strong thermal gradients.
+involving fluid instabilities in capillaries with strong thermal gradients in fall 2012.

 computer science, worked on a UROP project involving